 - St. Louis Community College provides a comprehensive financial aid program funded by federal, state and private agencies.
 READ MORE

 - STLCC provides a Net Price Calculator to help students estimate costs.
 READ MORE

-- Additional Expenses: for this program you’ll need to purchase health insurance, and specific clothing may be required in fieldwork settings.
+- Additional Expenses: For this program you’ll need to purchase health insurance, and specific clothing may be required in fieldwork settings.
 Hospitals and facilities may mandate that a criminal background check and/or drug screening check (at the student’s expense) be conducted prior to placement.
-Students not passing these check may be prohibited from participating in the field experience thus rendering the student ineligible to satisfactorily meet the program requirements.
+Students not passing these checks may be prohibited from participating in the field experience, thus rendering the student ineligible to satisfactorily meet the program requirements.
 For more information on these expenses contact the program coordinator.

 - FAFSA Apply online